-US and Nato say No to Putin's ultimatum
+Nato and US say No to Putin's ultimatum

 "We are removing any question about our ability to defend and protect all allies by increasing the presence in the eastern part of the alliance," Stoltenberg said.

-He nodded to the outlandish nature of Putin's earlier demands, which many Western commentators saw as a propaganda hoax.
+Stoltenberg nodded to the outlandish nature of Russia's earlier demands, which many Western commentators saw as a propaganda hoax.

-"There's no secret that we are far apart," Stoltenberg added.
+"There's no secret that we are far apart," Stoltenberg said.

 "Tensions are increasing.
 Russia continues its military build-up.
-And we see also more troops not only in and around Ukraine, but also now in Belarus ... and this takes place under the disguise of an exercise," he said.
+And we see also more troops not only in and around Ukraine, but also now in Belarus ... and this takes place under the disguise of an exercise," he added.

 "We are not naïve," Stoltenberg said.